elatella/deep-prepyto-paper/manuscript.md

 Since then the use cases of deep learning have become highly diverse and are just starting to reach the scientific community.
 Especially the graphical deep-learning approaches have been quite popular [@doi:10.1056/NEJMra1814259].
 The graphical deep-learning approach is based around learning the description of the common attributes of a group or subset of a universe of objects [@doi:10.1017/S026988899700101X].
+The segmentation of an input image is a typical area of application.
-This results in the segmentation of the input image, the computer seperates the image into different partitions, each of them representing a different integer.
+Here the computer seperates the image into different partitions, each of them representing a different feature and traces the feature in the original image.
-Adapting this image segmentation into the medical and biological research has resulted in the design of UNet, [rather than using the unsuitable Convoluttional Neural Network (CNN), which usecases resolve mostly around character recognition tasks.]`*__check this again, compare UNet to something different? is CNN deep or shallow learning?__*`{.blue}.
+Adapting this image segmentation into the medical and biological research has resulted in the design of UNet [@doi:10.1007/978-3-319-24574-4_28].

 -> Describe the typical make up of a deep learning approach